arezae/arezae/README.md

 ### Hi there 👋
 🔭 I’m currently working on some exciting NLP/ML projects.

-🤔 Remote work: I'm looking for few ML/NLP engineer to join my team
+🤔 Remote work:
+- ML/NLP engineer
+- Frontend developer (all levels)

 <!--